rotolonico/UnityScreenCapture/README.md

 Additionally, the python server requires to be started every time the screen sharing is started.
 To do this automatically:
 I have set up a .sh script in the Unity Streamingassets folder (for MacOS and Linux).
-For Windows, instead, I am opening the "cmd.exe" executable to run the Python server (currently not working as intended, will update this when I figure it out).
+For Windows, instead, I am opening the "cmd.exe" executable to run the Python server.

 Hope this is helpful :)